 Of course, it has to be noted that these quotes were pulled from a thread on Reddit, which brings a great deal of skepticism to many of the stories.
 However, given the fact that the thread has received more than 23,000 comments, the probability is high that at least a few (if not a lot) of these doctors are actually who they say they are.

 How would you feel if you were scrolling through BuzzFeed on a lazy Thursday afternoon only to see that your doctor had outed an interaction that may have been very embarrassing for you?
 We doubt you’d feel comfortable going to that doctor again, and we’re sure the nasty comments on the piece — “Idiots, idiots everywhere” — would only make you feel worse.
 (Speaking of comments, some nurses and other doctors have openly contributed to the discussion by adding some of their own stories to the comments section of the article.)

 If you ask us, you can file these stories under the category of “online bullying,” a widespread problem with increasingly disastrous results.
-However, these instances typically occur among children and teens, not professional adults who are supposed to be respected and trusted in their fields.
+However, these instances typically occur among children and teens, not professional adults who are supposed to be trusted in their fields.

 When it comes to your relationship with your doctor, the internet has certainly muddied the waters.
 It can be used to research and connect with a physician (much like it’s used here on RealSelf), but it also presents a whole new set of challenges.
 “Physicians should be cognizant of standards of patient privacy and confidentiality that must be maintained in all environments, including online,” explains AMA.